dmweis/dmweis.github.io/_drafts/Masters.md

 * IMU
   * Meh.
 It's good.

 After investigating these issues I decided that I will use the precise vertical data to estimate obstacle height.
 And make sure that I am correctly aligned by detecting collisions with the touch sensors on the feet.
-This way even if the obstacle is a bit closer or futhure away than expected hopper will simply climb over it.
+This way even if the obstacle is a bit closer or futhure away than expected Hopper will simply climb over it.
 And if it's a bit height I will simple lift the feet heighr and lower them until I hit the obstacle from the top.

 #### Climbing

-Since hopper was originally designed for walking on mostly flat surfaces it's legs aren't well designed for climbing.
+Since Hopper was originally designed for walking on mostly flat surfaces it's legs aren't well designed for climbing.
 It's originally feet didn't provide that much friction and the straight profile of tibia prevented the leg from reaching high places.

 [Video of hardcoded climb](https://youtu.be/viiy9UijGl4)